Undoubtedly, polished concrete is one of the most aesthetically pleasing and cost-effective flooring systems.

 As you might already know, traditional concrete is a porous material.
-Debris, dirt and moisture can all get into the surface of traditional concrete floors, causing stains, damage, cracks and tear.
-Needless to say, you need to opt for repairs or replacements when that happens, which could prove quite expensive, and that is where polished concrete enters the picture.
+Debris, dirt and moisture can all get into the surface of conventional concrete floors, causing stains, damage, cracks and tear.
+It would be best if you opted for repairs or replacements when that happens, which could prove quite expensive, and that is where polished concrete enters the picture.

 When polished, a concrete floor can significantly transform from a porous to a non-porous surface, offering a longer lifespan.
-Whether you are dealing with freshly poured concrete or existing concrete floors, the process of polishing concrete is the same.
+Whether you are dealing with freshly poured concrete or existing concrete floors, polishing concrete is the same.

-As with any other flooring surface, you must prepare the surface first.
-The prep work is usually minimal for fresh concrete.
-But, for existing concrete floors, the hollow areas, chips, holes and cracks must be repaired before polishing.
+If you are going to polish a concrete floor, you do need to prepare the surface ahead of time.
+The preparation work is usually minimal for fresh concrete.
+However, if you polish an existing concrete floor, the hollow areas, chips, holes, and cracks must always be repaired before polishing.

 In the next step, the concrete needs to be ground and honed to get an even and fresh surface to polish.
 The final appearance you desire will ultimately determine the scope of the job.

-Once the concrete floor has been ground and honed down per the project’s requirements, chemical hardeners need to be applied to densify and reinforce the floor.
+Once the concrete floor has been ground and honed down per the project’s requirements, chemical hardeners must be applied to densify and reinforce the floor.
 It is also the part where the surface will be prepared for the final polishing.

-This is the last stage of polishing concrete, which is done after the hardeners have cured.
-Again, the amount of work needed in this stage depends on the project’s requirements.
+After the hardeners in the concrete have cured, this stage is the final stage in the polishing process.
+Again, the amount of work needed in this stage will depend on the project’s requirements.

 While polishing, concrete stains may also be added.